 Joan sends him off as Don leaves with a tender touch to the cheek.
 He goes home to prepare, feeling like he’s saved Joan and preserved his chance to win fairly and squarely.

-The next day is the pitch, where the show hit another level, putting on par with some of the best episodes in the entire five-season run.
+The next day is the pitch, during which the show hits another level, putting it on par with some of the best episodes in the entire five-season run.

-Don shows up at the Jaguar showroom, flanked by Roger, Pete, Ken, and the creative team, and as they stride down the middle of the museum, a competing agency walks past, going in the opposite direction.
-It’s like an old west showdown.
+Don shows up at the Jaguar showroom, flanked by Roger, Pete, Ken, and the creative team.
+As they stride down the middle of the museum, a competing agency walks past, going in the opposite direction.
+It’s like an old West showdown.

 As Don gets into his pitch, he’s in the old form.
 But there’s a twist.